wotakumoe/wotaku/Websites.md

 ___

 !!!warning Don't be impulsive.
 Read the guide by [BuyFag](https://www.buyfags.moe/Full_guide) and make informed decisions.
-It has outdated information but the guide will give you an idea about all the important things.
+It has some outdated information but the guide will give you an idea about all the important things.
 To make an informed purchase, it's always a good idea to read the most recent reviews or ask for advice in a [related community](/Websites.md/#communities) before making your final decision.
 !!!

 ### Guides